Hi, I’m Minju.

 I heard somewhere that “one who learns a language without culture ends up becoming a fluent fool.”
 And it definitely resonates with my experience.

-I’m pretty fluent conversationally and can read and write, listen to the news, and watch movies in Korean, but I definitely have some blind spots because I just wasn’t exposed to it growing up.
+I’m literate and conversationally fluent in Korean, but I have a lot of blind spots.
 Like, I can have an hours-long heart-to-heart with a friend, but I really wouldn’t know what to say at a funeral, or know the story behind a four-character idiom.
 Or perhaps I’m watching a drama and I understand the words literally but don’t get all the references.
-I love a good historical drama (sageuk), but too often the names of kings and figures just go over my head.
+I love a good historical drama (sageuk), but too often the names of kings and figures and their significance go over my head.

-I hope you’ll join me as I dive into the Korean language and explore the culture, history, pop culture, and current events of Korea and the global Korean diaspora.
+I hope you’ll join me as I crash land into the Korean language and explore the culture, history, pop culture, and current events of Korea and the global Korean diaspora.

-And if you want to send me a suggestion, ask a question, or hit me with a “민주야 안녕!”, I encourage you to fill out the form below and I’ll try to get back to you as soon as I can!
+And if you want to send me a suggestion, ask a question, or hit me with a “민주야 안녕!”, I encourage you to fill out the form below.
+I’ll try to get back to you as soon as I can!